Identification and Control of Asparagus Beetles

 The larvae of both species look similar to grubs, they have visible heads and legs.
 Common asparagus beetle larvae are light gray, spotted asparagus beetle larvae are orange.

 Adult beetles overwinter in locations protected from the environment such as under tree bark or in the dormant stems of asparagus plants.
 Adults emerge when the asparagus spears do in the soil in spring and lay a propensity of dark brown, oval eggs in rows scattered on the plants.

 The spotted asparagus beetle appears in gardens slightly later than the common variety and disappears by late summer.
 Their eggs are a greenish color as opposed to the dark brown of the common asparagus beetle.

-Feeding on the spears causes browning, scarring and wilting.
+Feeding on the spears causes browning, scarring, and wilting.
 They devour both the ferns and spears.
 Significant defoliation weakens the asparagus plant and reduces the plant’s ability to provide nutrients in subsequent seasons.

-Management and Control
+Management and Control of Asparagus Beetles

-Good sanitary practices, such as elimination of plant waste in and around the asparagus crop will decrease the number of overwintering beetles.
+Good sanitary practices, such as the elimination of plant waste in and around the asparagus crop will decrease the number of overwintering beetles.

 Handpicking is not always feasible in larger gardens.
 In small gardens, handpicking is generally effective.
 Destroy adults and larvae, remove the dark brown eggs from the spears.

 Ladybug larvae as well as lacewings are effective predators of the eggs and larvae.
 Parasitic wasps are somewhat helpful in controlling the population spikes of asparagus beetles.

 If a heavy infestation occurs, you may want to resort to insecticide.
 Most insecticides, however, will also kill beneficial predators and parasites.
-Rotenone, Pyrethrum, malathion and carbaryl are effective against asparagus beetles.
+Rotenone, Pyrethrum, malathion, and carbaryl are effective against asparagus beetles.